vsouza/awesome-ios/README.md

  * [Zucchini](http://www.zucchiniframework.org/) - A visual iOS testing framework that loves your apps.
  * [Remote](https://github.com/johnno1962/Remote) - Control your iPhone from inside Xcode for end-to-end testing.

+### Other Testing
+ * [NaughtyKeyboard](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
+This is a keyboard to help you test your app from your iOS device.
+ * [PonyDebugger](https://github.com/square/PonyDebugger) - Remote network and data debugging for your native iOS app using Chrome Developer Tools

 ### Beta Distribution
  * [Crashlytics](https://www.crashlytics.com/) - A crash reporting and beta testing service.
  * [TestFlight Beta Testing](https://developer.apple.com/testflight/) - The beta testing service hosted on iTunes Connect (requires iOS 8 or later).